 Listen to stories and sing number songs that count on and back.
-Begin to recite numbers past 5.
+Match quantities to numbers 0-5.

 Understanding the World

 Understand that they are part of a wider school community.
 Visit the school pond to observe a life cycle first-hand, such as tadpoles.